jeff-shuttNH/data-pipeline-exercise/readme.md

 # Assignment Goals

-- Read in plain text files in various formats
+- Read in a plain text file in csv format and standardize its format
-- Standardize them into a single format
-- Run validations/checks against the data to determine potential quality issues
+- Execute some validation checks against the data to determine potential quality issues
-- Run some “analysis” on the data and generate a single resulting dataset
+- Run analyses on the data and generate a single resulting dataset

-## Files
+## File 1
-Data Granularity: Data in these files are at the event granularity, that is to say when a medical event actually occurs.
+**Data Granularity:** Data in this file are at the event granularity, that is to say when a medical event actually occurs.
 So if a person has 100 medical events that happen within a single month, then there will be 1 record(row) per event.

-`file1` — csv file, has header and the following schema
+[/src/main/resources/file1.csv](src/main/resources/file1.csv) has the following schema
 - member_num
 - record_id
 - fname